markusmoenig/Eldiron-Web/content/scripting/server/_index.md

 ## Character Sheets

 Every character, if its a player character or an NPC, has its own character sheet.
+The sheet holds all character info, not only the abilities and hit points but also inventory, equipment, skills, spells etc.

 ```rust
 // Get a copy of the sheet of the current character